-This piece of writing advice is often summarised as ‘show, don’t tell’, which encourages writers to avoid explaining what is happening in a story and instead provide visuals that demonstrate how it is happening.
-The Chekhov quote above is more widely know in this recast version:
+This piece of writing advice is often summarised as ‘show, don’t tell’, which encourages writers to avoid explaining what’s happening in a story and instead provide visuals that demonstrate what’s happening.
+The Chekhov quote above is more widely know in its recast version:

 Don’t tell me the moon is shining; show me the glint of light on broken glass.

-But fiction is more than drama and more than just creating a visual unfolding of action that plays out in the mind’s eye.
+However, it’s pretty easy to misinterpret the advice ‘show, don’t tell’.
+It can lead writers to think they must show everything all the time.
+But fiction is more than a string of images.
+It’s more than a visual unfolding of action that plays out in the mind’s eye.
 A novel isn’t like a film that we imagine.
 One of the main differences and advantages of the novel is that it portrays a story through the lens of human experience.

 So should you ‘show’ or should you ‘tell’?
-Balance is key.
+Both are necessary, and balance is key.
 But because of the ambiguity of this piece of advice, I think it’s much more useful to think in terms of selecting the right details and telling them slant.